Cricket World Cup: Hosts triumph (2011–2019)

 India, Sri Lanka and Bangladesh together hosted the 2011 World Cup.
 Pakistan was stripped of its hosting rights following the terrorist attack on the Sri Lankan cricket team in 2009, with the games originally scheduled for Pakistan redistributed to the other host countries.
 The number of teams participating in the World Cup was reduced to fourteen.
 Australia lost their final group stage match against Pakistan on 19 March 2011, ending an unbeaten streak of 35 World Cup matches, which had begun on 23 May 1999.
-India won their second World Cup title by beating Sri Lanka by 6 wickets in the final at Wankhede Stadium in Mumbai, making India the first country to win the World Cup at home.
+India won their second World Cup title by beating Sri Lanka by 6 wickets in the final at Wankhede Stadium in Mumbai, where the Indian captain M.S.
+Dhoni along with the spinning all-rounder Yuvraj Singh chased 275 with notable performances from Gautam Gambhir and Virat Kohli, making India the first country to win the World Cup at home.
 This was also the first time that two Asian countries faced each other in a World Cup Final.

 Australia and New Zealand jointly hosted the 2015 World Cup.
 The number of participants remained at fourteen.
 Ireland was the most successful Associate nation with a total of three wins in the tournament.
 New Zealand beat South Africa in a thrilling first semi-final to qualify for their maiden World Cup final.
 Australia defeated New Zealand by seven wickets in the final at Melbourne to lift the World Cup for the fifth time.

 The 2019 World Cup was hosted by England and Wales.
 The number of participants was reduced to 10.
 New Zealand defeated India in the first semi-final, which was pushed over to the reserve day due to rain.
 England defeated the defending champions, Australia, in the second semi-final.
 Neither finalist had previously won the World Cup.
 In the final, the scores were tied at 241 after 50 overs and the match went to a super over, after which the scores were again tied at 15.
 The World Cup was won by England, whose boundary count was greater than New Zealand's.